eventbrite/javascript/react/README.md

 ### `propTypes` Ordering

-Define required `propTypes` first to make it clear what the set of minimum props are needed to use the component:
+Define required `propTypes` first, so that minimum props required to use this component are immediately obvious:

 ```js
 // good